bistrulli/SOGA/Manual/ReplicabilityGuide.md

 python3 reproduce.py --exp prune #Reproduces Table 6
 ```

-- After executing each command a Table[2-6].pdf file and the corresponding text will be generated wihin the folder
+- After executing each command a Table[2-6].pdf file and the corresponding .tex will be generated wihin the folder

 ```bash
 /root/SOGA/experimemts/results/latexResult/